Degri95/bikesharing/README.md

 ![Checkout Times by Gender](/Resources/Trip_Duration_by_Gender.PNG)

 This visualization is a breakdown of the check out times by duration and gender.
-This chart Also helps futher illustrate the difference in rides by each gender.
+This chart also helps further illustrate the difference in rides by each gender.

 ### Trips by Weekday per Hour